-Pamplona, a beautiful haven situated in Spain's northern Navarra Region, on the snow-capped foothills of the Pyrenees Range (which, I must say, is more than an ideal setting for skiing, mountaineering, hiking, wildlife and landscape observation, and just 'clicking' with nature).
+Pamplona, a beautiful haven situated in Spain's northern Navarra Region, on the snow-capped foothills of the Pyrenees Range which is more than an ideal setting for skiing, mountaineering, hiking, wildlife and breathtaking scenery.
 The city boasts a laid-back atmosphere with a very local touch.
 It is the perfect destination for those who want savour the calm and cosmopolitan Spain, or for those who wish to include San Sebastian and the Basque Region in their travel (only a 45-minute drive away).

 The Region of Navarra is a long-time survivor – it has thrived throughout Spain's history, avoiding Moorish intervention, French invasion and Castilian occupation.
 Its capital of Pamplona offers a quality of life higher than the national average – this, of course, is a treat for travellers; the best of Spain's culinary delights, traditions and sights can all be found here.